BobKerns/rpi-image-tool/doc/bin/setup-disk.md

 * Once the container starts, create a loop device backed by our image via `losetup -f /dev/host/mydata`.

+(The `--privileged` is unfortunately required for creating loop devices under docker.)

 It is then available for mounting, e.g. via:

 ```bash